Kaltsoon/data-management-and-databases/slidev/08-database-design.md

 ## Database development lifecycle

 - The **database development lifecycle** is a step-by-step process of implementing a database for certain set of requirements
-- It consists of the following phases:
+- According to Coronel and Morris (2019) it consists of the following phases:
-  1. Database planning
-  2. System definition
-  3. Requirements collection and analysis
-  4. Database design
-  5. Database implementation
-  6. Data conversion and loading
-  7. Testing
-  8. Operational maintenance
+  1. **Initial study**: gather and analyze the requirements, define the objectives and define the scope and boundaries
+  2. **Design**: create a design that meets the requirements
+  3. **Implementation**: setup a specific DBMS, create the database and load or convert the data
+  4. **Testing**: verify that the actual database works as intended and meets the requirements
+  5. **Operation**: move the database into a real-world environment (e.g. cloud) where actual users and applications interact with it
+  6. **Maintenance**: monitor performance and health of the database, apply updates and handle database recovery after possible failures

 ---

 ## Database design

-- Once the users' requirements are identified after the **requirements collection and analysis phase**, the **database design** phase can start
+- Once the users' requirements are identified after the **database initial study** phase, the **database design** phase can start
-- **Database design** is a the process of creating a design that will meet the **data requirements** of the enterprise and support its operations
+- **Database design** is a the process of creating a design that will meet the **data requirements** of the database's users and support their operations
-- For example, this is could be one data requirement in the Takkula database:
+- For example, the following could be a part of the data requirements for a university database:

-  - "University has courses.
-Each course has multiple course instances which are taught during a certain time period.
-Each course instance has a teacher"
+> _"University offers many courses with a name, course code and number of credits.
+Each course is taught in course instances one or more times during an academic year.
+Course instance has an instance number and it starts at a specific date.
+Each course instance is taught by one teacher.
+Teacher has a employee number and first and last name."_

+- The design should provide all the required details for the **database implementation**

 ---